USS Monitor: Approval

+Design and description

-Design and descriptionMonitor was an unusual vessel in almost every respect and was sometimes sarcastically described by the press and other critics as "Ericsson's folly", "cheesebox on a raft"Bushnell, Ericsson, Welles, 1899, pp. 17, 41 and the "Yankee cheesebox".
+Monitor was an unusual vessel in almost every respect and was sometimes sarcastically described by the press and other critics as "Ericsson's folly", "cheesebox on a raft" and the "Yankee cheesebox".
 The most prominent feature on the vessel was a large cylindrical gun turret mounted amidships above the low-freeboard upper hull, also called the "raft".
 This extended well past the sides of the lower, more traditionally shaped hull.
 A small armored pilot house was fitted on the upper deck towards the bow, however, its position prevented Monitor from firing her guns straight forward.
 One of Ericsson's prime goals in designing the ship was to present the smallest possible target to enemy gunfire.
 The ship was 179 ft long overall, had a beam of 41 ft 6 in and had a maximum draft of 10 ft 6 in.
 Monitor had a tonnage of 776 tons burthen and displaced 987 LT.
 Her crew consisted of 49 officers and enlisted men.